munificent/craftinginterpreters/book/closures.md

 <aside name="literal">

-In other words, a function declaration in Lox *is* a kind of literal -- a piece of syntax that defines a constant value of a built in type.
+In other words, a function declaration in Lox *is* a kind of literal -- a piece of syntax that defines a constant value of a built-in type.

 </aside>